EliLauwers/assignment1/assignment1_report.md

 ## 3.2 Draw the table

-Draw the entire table that will be returned upon completion of the given query, starting from the example data of the contract table, given in the appendix of this document.
+**Question**: Draw the entire table that will be returned upon completion of the given query, starting from the example data of the contract table, given in the appendix of this document.

+**Answer**:

 | employeenumber | period\_begin | period\_end | enterprisenumber | employeenumber | period\_begin | period\_end | enterprisenumber |
 |----------------|---------------|-------------|------------------|----------------|---------------|-------------|------------------|